 How does one become more virtuous according to Aristotle?

-Aristotle claimed that one function humans have is that through reason we seek knowledge about the world which we live in.
+Aristotle, like Plato, claimed that one function humans have is that through reason we seek knowledge about the world which we live in.
 He called this an “intellectual virtue” because humans flourish by gaining new knowledge (e.g., through scientific discovery).
-There were two types of knowledge according to Aristotle: fundamental truths or principles of nature, and knowledge from applying these principles.

 “Those who educate children well are more to be honored than they who produce them; for these only gave them life, those the art of living well.”